 The thought of running can be an anxiety-filled and intimidating exercise for most people.
 If you find yourself in this very large group of people, don’t worry, I’m here to tell you: you’re not alone.
 I’m also here to tell you that running doesn’t have to bring anxiety-filled thoughts, in fact, running can be quite euphoric.

 If you’ve never taken up running on a regular basis, and you want to take up the exercise with the goal of working up to running a marathon, trust me when I say … it’s more than possible.
 Take me as a living — still running — example.

 I was about five feet eight inches tall, self-concious, 16 years old, 190 pounds, with a body fat percentage of about 33 per cent when I started running.
+My friend told me to buy some running shoes from somewhere like vessifootwear.com and I got started.
 I went out for a two-kilometre run at the local high school track in Brampton to start my life-changing relationship with running.
 Actually, I didn’t fall in love with it at all.
 I didn’t make it through the first kilometre without feeling nauseous.

 Despite this, I continued to run solely to fulfill my commitment to losing weight and the workout and nutrition routine I crafted in order to do so.
 I still found myself hating running.
 I found it boring and found common runners pain (i.e. hips, knees, and shins) unbearable at times.

 Where am I going with this?
 Well, even though I was losing weight and getting in shape, I knew this wasn’t going to be sustainable if I didn’t find a fitness plan I love.